A runaway and his best friend prepare to spend the night in an abandoned boxcar. It will be a night that will change their lives forever.

 “Ethan and Tommy,” said Heather with a smile.
 “What are you two goons up to?”

-Tommy shot back immediately, cool as a cucumber, saying, “Sweet, I’ll let your mom know to pick some up for me.”
+Tommy shot back immediately, cool as a cucumber, saying, “Sweet, I’ll let your mom know to pick some up for me before she comes over tonight.”

 Melony and Heather giggled.

 Derek turned red.
 “What did you just say to me, you little shit?”
-He took a step closer but George put his arm out to stop him.
+He took a step closer, bearing down over Tommy, but George put his arm out to stop him.
 His eyes were fixed on something behind us.
-Derek’s eyes shifted that way too.
-Heather and Melony’s too.
+Derek’s eyes shifted that way, too.
+Heather and Melony’s, too.
 Something had humbled the four of them on a button.
 Me and Tommy turned around to see what it was.

 It was Dion Terrell and his boys.
 Dion was a black kid that mostly everyone in town feared.
 He sold drugs, was in a gang, carried weapons, he had been in and out of juvenile correction facilities since he was twelve.
 Dion and his crew moved like lions around Streetsville.
 No one fucked around with them.